Try Canning Chicken Broth at Home

-Chicken broth has dozens of nutritional benefits.
-Instead of purchasing cartons and cans from the store, learn how to can chicken broth at home!
+Instead of purchasing cartons and cans from the store, try canning chicken broth at home.

 We often make batches of chicken broth for soups.
 I try to make homemade chicken and dumplings at least twice a month.
 It is a great, easy meal and allows me the chance to make extra chicken broth.